YasirAzhari/Product-Listing/README.md

 # Product-Listing
 A product page for Code Banana

 This was my introductoin to React JS.
-It's a simple webpage layout. for It calls the company API and populates the page with products.
+It's a simple webpage layout.
+It calls the company API and populates the page with products.

 Through this project I learned:
 * React basics